-This policy covers all organisational activities of Educ8 and it's sub-contractors.
-This policy applies to all managers, staff, learners, employers, associates and sub-contractors of Educ8 whilst indirectly providing direction and awareness to the wider community and partner organisations.
+This policy covers all organisational activities of Haddon Training.
+This policy applies to all managers, staff, learners, employers and associates, whilst indirectly providing direction and awareness to the wider community and partner organisations.
 Through the development and implementation of this policy, the Board can be assured that the organisation is adhering to the organisation's commitment to safeguarding children, young people and adults at risk.